-CNN has named Penang as its premier 2017 Asian ‘Must See’ destination.
-They singled out its street food and art scene.
-Jane Adams agrees but gives her vote to the island’s capital George Town, for its wonderfully preserved heritage hotels.
+Penang has been named as the premier 2017 Asian ‘Must See’ destination, singled out its street food and art scene.
+Jane Adams gives her vote to the island’s capital George Town, for its wonderfully preserved heritage hotels.

 Stroll the main thoroughfares of George Town, the hub port city on the Malaysian island of Penang, and you simply have to doff your sunhat to the colonial Brits.
 They didn’t cut corners when establishing trading posts in Asia.
 No, they built imposing buildings from which to conduct their highly profitable spice, tin, rubber and sundry goods trading.
 They also built themselves pretty palatial homes.
 As did the Peranakan Straits Chinese, whose fortunes dovetailed well with the colonial settlers.